 Little Golden Books celebrate 75 years of publication in 2017 and continue seeking partnerships with new character brands while maintaining an emphasis on important lessons for kids.

 - DreamWorks How to Train Your Dragon (2017) by Devra Newberger Speregen -Based on the movie of the same name this retelling shares how Hiccup meets his best friend and dragon, Toothless.
 DreamWorks Little Golden Book Library includes this title as one of five favorites from the movie giant.

 - Manners - Released in 2017, this never-before-published story by the beloved author, Margaret Wise Brown, of classics like Goodnight Moon, teaches basic manners for kids using funny opposites.

-Publisher Penguin Random House shares upcoming releases of Little Golden Books expected in 2018.
+Publisher Penguin Random House shares upcoming releases of Little Golden Books.

 - Branch's Bunker Birthday (January) by David Lewman - Troll's movie character, Branch's, friends are throwing him a birthday party whether he wants one or not.